keximaze/kexisDownloadersPro/BUILD.md

-# 🏗️ Building kexiYTdownloader Pro
+# 🏗️ Building kexisdownloader Pro

 This guide helps you create a **standalone executable** that your friends can run **without installing Python**.